Arithmetic operators perform mathematical operations on two values or more.

 For '+' operator:

-• When TIMESTAMP_ARTITHMETIC_BEHAVIOR = 'INTERVAL' - the decimal is rounded to an integer, and a certain number of full days are added (this is similar to function ADD_DAYS).
+- If you add a decimal value to a timestamp, the result depends on the session/system parameter TIMESTAMP_ARTITHMETIC_BEHAVIOR:- When TIMESTAMP_ARITHMETIC_BEHAVIOR='INTERVAL'- the decimal is rounded to an integer, and a certain number of full days are added (this is similar to function ADD_DAYS).

-• When TIMESTAMP_ARTITHMETIC_BEHAVIOR = 'DOUBLE' - the fraction of days are added (hours, minutes, ...).
+- When TIMESTAMP_ARITHMETIC_BEHAVIOR='DOUBLE'- the fraction of days are added (hours, minutes, ...).

 For '-' operator

-• The difference of a date and a decimal is similar to the + operator with a negative value, thus subtracting days instead of adding them.
+- The difference of a datetime value and a decimal is similar to the + operator with a negative value, thus subtracting days instead of adding them.

 SELECT 1000 + 234 ADD1,